 When we were investigating the injectables training industry, one common theme kept on coming up.
 “I did not feel ready to inject on the first day, and after the one day course, I did not feel confident enough to practice”.

 It made complete sense to us, no matter if you were a doctor or nurse that is used to using syringes, injecting a patient on the very first training day, seems somewhat irresponsible.
 We approached this in three ways; first, we sourced custom made, lifelike injection mannequins for injection technique.
-Secondly, our course takes on average three months to complete not, one day.
-Third, we brought in a practical clinic programme; learners see a minimum of 30 patients.
-While we facilitate four practical clinic days, we do not put a limit on how many a delicate can do.
+Secondly, our course takes on average three to six months to complete not, one day.
+Third, we brought in a practical clinic programme; learners see a minimum of 30 to 40 clients.
+While we facilitate four to seven practical clinic days depending on the course taken, we do not put a limit on how many a delegate can do.
 If we and or the learner deem more practical clinics are needed then the person partakes in more practical clinic days, the aim is confidence and competence as should be the goal with any aesthetic training.

 ATAI is the only aesthetic medicine training college in greater Ireland teaching to a Level 7 standard.